NOTE: Analysis is mixed in with the relation of

 In the original series, when Hawk finds the diary torn up at Harold's, it is mixed with torn yellow pages as well.
 But it looks like many pages of Harold's archives have been torn up, and his orchids along with them.

-Another story, the day that Donna and Maddy tried to steal the diary from Harold, was Lucy going out of town to visit relatives who had just had a baby.
-This meant that Andy was left to deal with messages, which he put on post-it notes and stuck everywhere.
+The day that Donna and Maddy tried to steal the diary from Harold, Lucy went out of town to visit relatives who had just had a baby.
+This meant that Andy was left to deal with messages, which he put on yellow post-it notes and stuck everywhere.

 Fertility is a theme in that episode as Harold shows Donna his orchids (testicles in Latin) and describes to her their composition, including the lower lip of the labellum (which sounds sexy but just means "small basin, tub" from "to bathe") and which he describes as a landing pad for pollinators.

-In the same episode, having visited two women to learn more about Leland's claim of having met the gray-haired man as a child, and having had to go through three pots of chamomile tea with them, he makes a bee line for the bathroom at the station.
+In the same episode, having visited two women to learn more about Leland's claim of having met a gray-haired man as a child (supposedly BOB), and having had to go through three pots of chamomile tea with them, Andy makes a bee line for the bathroom at the station.

-I'm not saying these are fake pages or that we have simple problems with continuity, we probably need to look at this instead as part of the Twin Peaks mystery.
-Note, however, are we are not shown the original remains of the diary in The Return.
+I'm not saying these are fake pages, as Laura couldn't have written them about her dream, or that we have simple problems with continuity.
+We probably need to look at this instead as part of the Twin Peaks mystery.
+Note, however, we are are not shown the original remains of the diary in The Return.
 Also, the missing pages being found in the bathroom stall seems oddly associative with the orchids strewn among the shredded diary and Harold having gone on about the labellum, which as I said sounds sexy but comes from a word meaning "to bathe".

-So, pages were missing, and Lynch/Frost specifically have the Chalfont/Tremond boy say that the person behind the mask is looking for the book with the missing pages.
-So we are confident they were torn out before Laura met them and later had the dream.
+Lynch/Frost specifically have the Chalfont/Tremond boy say that the person behind the mask is looking for the book with the missing pages.
+So we are confident they were torn out before Laura had the dream.
 Unless Lynch/Frost would later explain it away that she met them, had her dream, wrote it all down, found the pages torn out, gave the diary to Harold, and then forget about the dream etc. and had these experiences a second time but didn't ever write them down.
-This seems far too convoluted even for Lynch/Frost.
-As the bathroom stall door states it was "manufactured" I prefer to go with the stall itself as being tulpa-like, fashioned like Dougie was manufactured.
+This is a very good possibility for Lynch/Frost to come up with, that she she had and forgot the dream that BOB tore out of her diary, and that this ripping out of the pages could also represent that forgetting.
+But this may be even too convoluted for Lynch/Frost.
+As the bathroom stall door states it was "manufactured" I keep thinking as the stall itself as being tulpa-like, fashioned like Dougie was manufactured.

 The writing in the diary, as Hawk and Frank discuss, is curious as Laura, of course, never knew Dale Cooper, and as far as we know she didn't know Annie.
-That she had the dream represents either a time warp or premonition--and from where come mysterious premonitions?
-Annie Blackburn had appeared in Laura's bed and told her to write these things, and was communicating from when she was in the lodge with Cooper, wearing the dress she was wearing that night and her face bloodied.
+That she had the dream represents either a time warp or premonition.
+Annie Blackburn had appeared in Laura's bed and told her to write these things, and was communicating from when she was in the lodge with Cooper, after Laura's death.
+Annie was wearing her bloodied dress.

 Harold Smith was a person to whom Laura had been delivering Meals on Wheels, as well as to the Tremond household.